Last Updated: May 13, 2026

 Ideal Power Outage Solutions for Larger Tanks

-We do not like talking about it, but being prepared for a power outage is a big deal as it is one of the major reasons for a tank crash.
+We do not like talking about it, but being prepared for a power outage is a big deal as it’s one of the main reasons for a tank crash.
 In larger fish tanks, battery powered air pumps will not get the job done completely.
 This is where a DC powered wavemaker comes into play.
-Because they use so little power, they can be hooked to uninterrupted power supplies (UPS) and run for several hours.
+Because they use so little power, they can run off uninterrupted power supplies (UPS) and run for several hours.
 Some manufacturers actually make their power outage solutions, allowing the unit to run for several days!

 Different Types